natdanaiw08/gatsby-onepage-classic-1/content/service.md

 $ npm install -d
 $ node app
 ```
 This will create the whatsiteman image and pull in the necessary dependencies.
-Be sure to swap out `${package.json.version}` with the actual version of Dillinger.
+Be sure to swap out `${package.json.version}` with the actual version of it.